-Using working age population as the denominator, the performance of the CA area can be compared with the performance of England.
+Using working age population as the denominator, the performance of the CA area can be compared like for like with the performance of England.

 This metric provides insights into the employment opportunities and economic activity within C&P. Monitoring the number of jobs per working age person is crucial for understanding labour market dynamics, employment trends and economic development.